 The following discussion and analysis provides information management believes to be relevant to understanding our financial condition and results of operations.
 For a full understanding of financial condition and results of operations, it should be read together with the selected consolidated financial data and our financial statements with the related notes appearing elsewhere in this report.
-The discussion focuses on our financial results for the year ended December 31, 2021 and 2020.
-The comparison of fiscal 2020 to 2019 has been omitted from this Form 10-K, but can be referenced in our Form 10-K for the fiscal year ended December 31, 2020-"Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations" filed on February 23, 2021.
+The discussion focuses on our financial results for the year ended December 31, 2022 and 2021.
+The comparison of fiscal 2021 to 2020 has been omitted from this Form 10-K, but can be referenced in our Form 10-K for the fiscal year ended December 31, 2021-"Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations" filed with the SEC on February 24, 2022.